 SOME PUBLISHED AND FORTHCOMING PAPERS (full list of publications in vitae)

 How are day-ahead prices informative for predicting the next day's consumption of natural gas?
-Evidence from France, Arthur Thomas, Olivier Massol and Benoît Sévi.
-Energy Journal, forthcoming.
+Evidence from France, Arthur Thomas, Olivier Massol and Benoît Sévi (2022), Energy Journal 43.
 A simple time series model using only gas prices and the spark ratio provides significant forecast improvements compared to predictions released by operators.

 The contribution of jumps to forecasting the density of returns, Christophe Chorro, Florian Ielpo and Benoît Sévi (2020).
-Journal of Economic Dynamics & Control, forthcoming.
+Journal of Economic Dynamics & Control 113.
 Considering jumps apart from the diffusive part of volatility helps to predict the density of returns for various asset classes.

 Informed trading in the WTI oil futures markets, Olivier Rousse and Benoît Sévi (2019), Energy Journal 40, 139-160. [slides] Suspicious trading pattern consistent with informed trading in the two hours before the weekly EIA-DOE announcement.